-Complement of EGEO 100; laboratory study of geologic hazards and geologic resources, including resource depletion and waste disposal issues.
-Course requires a weekend field trip to pertinent regional destinations.)
+Complement to EGEO 100; laboratory study of geologic hazards and geologic resources with a focus on local environmental issues.
+Course may require a weekend field trip.

 EGEO 100 must be taken prior to or concurrently

 EGEO 111 - Physical Geology Lab